 The Club’s record in the Surrey Championship has been formidable:

-The 1st team has won the title eleven times
+The 1st team has won the title twelve times

 There has not been one season in which the 1st team has lost more than it has won

-We have won the Surrey t20 title six times
+We have won the Surrey t20 title seven times

 We have won the t20 ECB National Cup twice

 THE FUTURE IS BRIGHT

 With more cricket than ever being played (pandemics notwithstanding) we are confident of the Club’s ongoing success both in terms of leagues and cups and in the development of cricketers of all ages and backgrounds.

 From 1854, and those tents on the common, to 2021 and the hundreds of games being played by WCC each season – the future beckons.

 With acknowledgment and thanks to Stephen Chalke, Bill Burton, John Williams, John Spalton and Paul Bedford amongst others.